PurpleI2P/i2pd/docs/configuration.md

 * --port=               - The port to listen on
 * --daemon              - Router will go to background after start
 * --service             - Router will use system folders like '/var/lib/i2pd'
-* --ipv6                - Enable communication through ipv6
+* --ipv6                - Enable communication through ipv6. false by default
-* --notransit           - Router will not accept transit tunnels at startup
+* --notransit           - Router will not accept transit tunnels at startup. false by default
-* --floodfill           - Router will be floodfill
+* --floodfill           - Router will be floodfill. false by default
 * --bandwidth=          - L if bandwidth is limited to 32Kbs/sec, O - to 256Kbs/sec, P - unlimited
 * --family=             - Name of a family, router belongs to
 * --svcctl=             - Windows service management (--svcctl="install" or --svcctl="remove")